 They buy whatever they like, possibly using credit.
 And they buy liabilities and depreciating assets that keep them poor.

-Low value men don’t realize the shortcomings which are holding them back, including entitlement mentality not backed up by work and skills.
+Low-value men don’t realize the shortcomings which are holding them back, including an entitlement mentality not backed up by work and skills.

 Look at this man, for example:

 A lack of social awareness and relationship management leads to poor people skills and poor relationships.

 Men with very low social skills are socially awkward, become social pariahs, and are unwanted by men and women alike.

 When you don’t have a goal, you end up working for those who do have a goal.

 And while working for someone else is NOT an indicator of low quality, taking whatever comes your way with no preference and no ambition to move forward, certainly is.

 When you couple a low sex drive with no life purpose, goals, and motivation, you basically get a human plant.